 What we do is about far more than birth.
-We have parent groups twice a week (one in each location), a nutritionist who offers classes and consultations to our clients, a masseuse who offers very reasonably priced pregnancy massage at our center (or your home), and we host special events and birth classes for the community on a regular basis.
+We host parent groups where collaborative relationships with family practitioners, message therapists, chiropractors and lactation consultants and schedule special events and birth classes for the community on a regular basis.

 We also have a lending library, and do our absolute best to be a point of contact for any resource someone might need.
 Our goal is that everyone in the community knows that they can call Beginnings to find out who to call for whatever it is they need related to their health and well-being and that of their families.